Back to Blog

 Chamaileon was built with agencies in mind.
 The collaboration features are genuinely useful rather than bolted-on afterthoughts.

 Workspace organization lets you separate each client into their own space.
 Brand colors, fonts, images, and templates are isolated.
 Team members can be assigned to specific clients, maintaining clear boundaries.
+When a designer opens the editor for Client A, they see only Client A's brand assets, templates, and previous emails.
+This isolation prevents mistakes that damage client relationships.

 Real-time collaboration means designers and copywriters can work simultaneously.
 Changes appear instantly for everyone.
 The commenting system works well for asynchronous feedback, with threads that track design evolution.
+This is particularly valuable for distributed teams where people work across time zones.

 The builder itself is powerful.
 You get precise control over layout, spacing, typography, and responsive behavior.
 Export works to major ESPs or as clean HTML.